ali-ramadhan/mmmgrubs/README.md

-# grubs
+# mrgrubs
-GRUBS: (Molecular) Geometry reconstruction using Bayesian statistics
+MRGRUBS: MoleculaR movies and Geometry Reconstruction Using Bayesian Statistics